 If you have pain when you elevate your arm or go overhead, then the press is not a good exercise for you right now.

 Proper shoulder mobility and stability must also present, as well as thoracic mobility to go overhead.

-If you have that, then the next consideration is technique.
+Baseline shoulder health is essential to press overhead and if you have that, then the next consideration is technique.

 This is a lift that needs to be executed with proper technique and that’s a problem for most.

 If there’s not full body tension under the bar, the technique will not be optimal.